navikt/nav-ally/documentation.md

      - "http://google.com"
     ```

-3. Create a run script in your package.json (assuming the exists in the root folder):
+3. Create a run script in your package.json:

     "wcag-test":"nav-ally -f wcag.yml"

+    This will tell NAV-Ally to use the file called "wcag.yml".
+Validation will fail on any violation.
+If you want to allow _up to x errors_ , add the -M flag (not recommended):

+    "wcag-test":"nav-ally -M 3 -f wcag.yml"

 4. You can now run the validator:

     `$ npm run wcag-test`

-### Running NAV-Ally standalone
+### <a id="standalone"> Running NAV-Ally standalone

-1. Clone the repo: `git clone https://github.com/navikt/nav-ally.git` or download a copy from https://github.com/navikt/nav-ally
+1. Install NAV-Ally globally from  NPM:

+`$ npm install -g nav-ally`

 2. Run the following command to run the validator with a given definition file:

-    `$ node ./bin/validator -f wcag.yml`
+    `$ nav-ally -f wcag.yml`

 ## <a id="configuration"> Global configuration
 You can configure the tool with the following global variables.
 The variables can be exported or configured from the commandline or through the system environment.